How to Get Rid of Mold in a Shower (DIY Guide)

 Step 4: (Optional) Build and Pitch the Shower Niche

-If you’re not adding a niche, you can skip this step and move straight to cement board in Step 5.
+If you’re not adding a niche, skip this step and move straight to cement board in Step 5.
+If you ARE adding one, this is the perfect moment because the studs are already open.
+For the full niche-building tutorial, see my DIY shower niche guide.

-DIY shower niche frame with cement board on workbench during shower mold removal—how to remove shower mold and prep walls for tile.
+DIY shower niche frame with cement board attached on the back, ready to be installed during shower mold removal rebuild

-• Measure bottle height and choose a width that aligns with your tile layout
+• Measure bottle height and choose a niche width that aligns with your tile layout

 • Cut 2×4s for top, bottom, and sides